 Welcome to Clio and the Contemporary!
 Here are a few steps you can take to get set up on our site after we’ve added you as an author.
 (If you want to write for us and aren’t yet part of our team, send us an email by using the Contact page.)

 — edit your name so it appears as your professional name (first and last)

 — add a brief professional bio.
 This should be no more than 4-6 sentences.
 Please include your education, field, current affiliation, and any relevant teaching experience, research interests, or publications.

-** Note: It can take a few minutes for Gravatars to update, so if you’ve changed your name, photo, and bio but don’t see the update, wait a few minutes and refresh.
+** Note: It can take a few minutes for Gravatars to update, so if you have changed your name, photo, and bio but don’t see the update, wait a few minutes and refresh.

-- Please take a look at some of our articles and commentary to get a sense of the site’s tone.
-Since we are professional historians writing for a like-minded audience, we aim for a tone that is authoritative, measured, and pithy.
+- Please take a look at some of our articles to get a sense of the site’s tone.
+Since we are historians writing for a like-minded audience, we aim for a tone that is authoritative, measured, and pithy.
 We also welcome humor!
 However, we caution against writing that is overly casual.
 If your style in a given piece is running closer to that of a personal blog than professional advice or insight, we may ask you to rephrase.
-Watch out for a lot of “I” usage (“I do this…”; “I’ve found that…”) or references to your timeline as an academic.
+Watch out for a lot of “I” usage (“I do this…”; “I’ve found that…”) or references to your personal timeline as an academic.
 “Consider x when planning a course that includes y” is preferable to “When I first taught class z four years ago, I found that c was helpful.”